 Upgrade makes this process easy by providing the option of paying off your credit cards directly rather than requiring you to accept the funds and then make the payments yourself.
 And, if you borrow more than you need to pay off your cards, you can get the rest of the money deposited into your bank account.

-The Upgrade Card gives you access to a personal line of credit with a credit limit that's generally $500 to $20,000, but may be as high as $50,000.
+The Upgrade Visa® Card with Cash Rewards gives you access to a personal line of credit with a credit limit that's generally $500 to $25,000.
 You can use the card to make purchases or transfer funds to a linked bank account.
 Those transactions then get bundled together to create an installment loan, which you'll repay with fixed payments over two to five years, depending on what you agreed to when opening your account.

-While your transactions begin accruing interest immediately and the Upgrade Card has a similar APR range to the personal loan, an Upgrade Card may be a better option if you have an ongoing project.
+While your transactions begin accruing interest immediately and the Upgrade Visa® Card with Cash Rewards has a similar APR range to the personal loan, the Upgrade Visa® Card with Cash Rewards may be a better option if you have an ongoing project.

 Here's why.
 Say you need $5,000 today and another $5,000 in two months.
 With a personal loan, you'd have to borrow and pay interest on the entire $10,000 today, or submit a separate application in a few months.
-Using a line of credit, like the Upgrade Card, you can borrow the exact amount you need when you need it.
-Additionally, the Upgrade Card doesn't charge any origination fees.
+Using a line of credit, like the Upgrade Visa® Card with Cash Rewards, you can borrow the exact amount you need when you need it.
+Additionally, the Upgrade Visa® Card with Cash Rewards doesn't charge any origination fees.

 How to Qualify and Apply for an Upgrade Loan

-Despite the origination fee, the Upgrade personal loan may be a better fit than the Upgrade Card if you want to borrow over $20,000.
+Despite the origination fee, the Upgrade personal loan may be a better fit than the Upgrade Visa® Card with Cash Rewards if you want to borrow over $25,000.